 I heard this recommended at several panels I sat in on during Dragon*Con and it came up again in The Kobold Guide to Plots and Campaigns.
 Having someone in the group volunteer to take notes during play (could be you, could be a player) and send out a summary of the events sometime before the next session keeps things fresh in mind.

-I tried doing this by recording sessions, but a 6 hour session meant 6 hours of audio I’d have to listen d5db12f15e4a0e097cef597d4ce3f156back through to pull this off!
+I tried doing this by recording sessions, but a 6 hour session meant 6 hours of audio I’d have to listen back through to pull this off!
 Instead, I’ll be refining my note taking process during play to make that a much quicker deal in the end and send out a “Last time we left our heroes” emai before the subsequent session.
 This’ll keep everything fresh; particularly useful when your groups go weeks between sessions (like mine), but no less useful for groups that meet weekly.

 The historian’s main job is to keep track of peoples, places, and things relevant to the campaign on behalf of the group, but that’s not to say you can’t have a little fun with the role!
 I also hope to send each individual player an Overwatch-style stat email with their damage dealt, healing, killing blows, etc.